 Example: You love the #2 horse and can’t separate the rest of the field therefore you key in on the #2 and use several (or all of the horses) to finish in the other position.
 Let’s say that you think the #2 will win and want to guarantee to cash a ticket if that happens.
 You would bet an exacta – lets say for a $2 minimum – horse #2 with all.
 In other words you are betting the 2 to win the race and any horse can finish second.
 This ticket would cost the initial $2 multiplied by combinations you have made (2x1x20 = $40).

 The definition of a Trifecta is to select the first, second and third place in the exact order.
-Cashing a trifecta ticket is a difficult task, especially in a 20-horse field like the Kentucky Derby.
+Cashing a trifecta ticket is a difficult task.
 Trifecta betting will often give you a nice payday if you can cash a ticket.
 If you look at last year’s Kentucky Derby, for example, the $2 Win payoff got you a return of $7.80, a $2 Exacta payoff got you a $69.60, and a $2 Trifecta payoff got you $282.80.

 For a trifecta play, there are the same options as with the exacta play.
 You can bet a straight Trifecta, a trifecta box, and a trifecta key.

 Trifecta Box: As with an exacta box any time you add more horses to the wager you also increase how much you pay for your ticket.